stuartjnelson/northern-badger-11ty-blog/articles/2018-my-year-of-freelancing-take-2-digital-nomading-and-accidentally-becoming-a-senior-dev.md

 ![](/assets/img/1____FL36kByHJXn7g6Gy0Pvag.jpeg)

 2018 what a year!
-I managed to do a ski season while working remotely doing web development work, spend 3 months travelling around USA & Canada, learned a load of new web dev skills, wrote some articles, moved back to England and landed myself an awesome job.
+I managed to do a ski season while working remotely doing web development work, spend 3 months travelling around USA and Canada, learned a load of new web dev skills, wrote some articles, moved back to England and landed myself an awesome job.
 If anyone cares (thanks for reading mum), here's what I did.

 ## Digital Nomading for a ski season